 The diverse range of celebrities, politicians and thought leaders in these pages show that the Group is a cultural beacon; preserving the culture of the past but also helping to shape the future too.

-‘Opening Minds, Securing our Futures’, celebrated an exciting year of growth as the largest alliance of science museums in the world.
+‘Opening Minds, Securing our Futures’, celebrated an exciting year of growth as the largest group of science museums in the world.

 The review details the discovery of the world’s oldest colour cine film at the National Media Museum, the Manchester Science Festival organised by the Museum of Science & Industry, Railfest at the National Railway Museum and our partnership agreement with Brazil.